Leave this site

 Our face-to-face peer support group is for adult survivors of sexual violence, abuse or harassment, to come together, share their stories and gain support from each other

-Those who have experienced any form of sexual violence, abuse or harassment, no matter when it occurred, can attend.
-Please be aware this is not a therapeutic group.
+Anyone who has experienced sexual violence, abuse or harassment, regardless of when it occurred, is welcome to attend.
+Please note this is not a therapeutic group.

-The group is facilitated by a member of staff and our trained volunteers.
-All staff and volunteers identify as women.
-They will hold the space and be on hand for anyone who needs support.
+The group is facilitated by a member of staff and trained women volunteers, who hold the space and provide support when needed.

 Anyone attending will need to have had an initial meeting with our Welcome Team.